George Michael: Legal problems

 In February 2006, Michael was arrested for possession of Class C drugs, an incident that he described as "my own stupid fault, as usual".
 He was cautioned by the police and released.
 In 2007, he pleaded guilty to drug-impaired driving after obstructing the road at traffic lights in Cricklewood in northwest London, and was subsequently banned from driving for two years and sentenced to community service.
-On 19 September 2008, Michael was arrested in a public restroom in the Hampstead Heath area for possession of Class A and C drugs.
+On 19 September 2008, Michael was arrested in a public convenience in the Hampstead Heath area for possession of Class A and C drugs.
 He was taken to the police station and cautioned for controlled substance possession.

-In the early hours of 4 July 2010, Michael was returning from the Gay Pride parade, when he was spotted on CCTV crashing his car into the front of a Snappy Snaps store in Hampstead, north London, and was arrested on suspicion of being unfit to drive.
+In the early hours of 4 July 2010, Michael was returning from the gay pride parade, when he was spotted on CCTV crashing his car into the front of a Snappy Snaps store in Hampstead, north London, and was arrested on suspicion of being unfit to drive.
 On 12 August, London's Metropolitan Police said he was "charged with possession of cannabis and with driving while unfit through drink or drugs".
 It was reported that Michael had also been taking the prescription tricyclic antidepressant medication amitriptyline.
-On 24 August 2010, the singer pleaded guilty at Highbury Corner Magistrates' Court in London after admitting driving under the influence of drugs.
-On 14 September 2010, at the same court, Michael was sentenced to eight weeks in prison, a fine, and a five-year ban from driving.
-Michael was released from Highpoint Prison in Suffolk on 11 October 2010, after serving four weeks.
-In the dent in the shop wall Michael had crashed into, someone graffitied the word "Wham".
+On 24 August, he pleaded guilty at Highbury Corner Magistrates' Court in London after admitting driving under the influence of drugs.
+On 14 September, at the same court, Michael was sentenced to eight weeks in prison, a fine, and a five-year ban from driving.
+Michael was released from Highpoint Prison in Suffolk on 11 October, after serving four weeks.
+In the dent in the shop wall Michael had crashed into, someone wrote the graffito "Wham!".